A Plant Asset Management Strategy Must Reflect the Next Normal Situation

 Uncertain market conditions and fluctuating demand also changes how manufacturing entities plan their production.
 The need for agility and flexibility naturally affects how assets are maintained and serviced.
 Time will have to be scheduled for proper maintenance planning, the availability of spare parts might be limited due to supply chain disruptions, and there will be a continuous workforce issue, due to health regulations and other requirements related to COVID-19.

 One positive development is that the current level of technology empowers the asset management workforce with countless digital tools and solutions.
-The condition and performance of assets can be monitored and analyzed 24/7, and many repairs and interventions can be conducted remotely.
+The condition and IIoT impact on asset performance management can be monitored and analyzed 24/7, and many repairs and interventions can be conducted remotely.

 While instant access to data and information allows maintenance engineers and field workers to be more flexible and effective, what they really need is not raw data but clear instructions, guidance, and insights.
 The asset management’s holy grail of 2021 will be a cultural change that supports the creation of a digitally transformed, resilient organization.
 The roles of C-suite executives are evolving as digital becomes an integral part of their purview.
 Asset management, empowered by digital technology and data-driven actions, stands at the center of this new technology-driven transformation.
 It will represent a cornerstone of the smart and resilient factory, supporting cost-effective operations and tangible results, even during times of uncertainty and disruption.